Return to Campus FAQs

 Important updates are posted regularly on the Financial Aid Page.

-For the upcoming fall semester, FWS will remain 100% remote during this time.
+For the upcoming summer semester, FWS will remain 100% remote during this time.

 Please contact financial aid by calling call 210-21-ALAMO or visiting the Financial Aid Page for more information.